We aim to provide the best possible service, but if something has gone wrong, we want to hear from you.

 We are committed to ensuring that nobody is disadvantaged in making a complaint because of a disability or impairment.
 If you would like this information in a different format or any other help, please phone us on 020 7933 8855 and ask to speak to the Senior Clerk, Chris Emmings.

 Making a Complaint

-A complaint is a material expression of dissatisfaction by a client or solicitor instructing a member of Chambers about a matter being dealt with by Chamber’s staff and/or its members, this may comprise negligence, incompetence or a significant shortfall in the standard of service provided.
-The complaint may be communicated in writing, by email, fax, or by telephone and to either the relevant barrister or the Senior Clerk, if you choose to make a complaint directly to an individual barrister please advise the Senior Clerk that you have done so.
+A complaint is a material expression of dissatisfaction by a Client or Solicitor instructing a Member of Chambers about a matter being dealt with by Chambers' Staff and/or its Members, this may comprise negligence, incompetence or a significant shortfall in the standard of service provided.
+The complaint may be communicated in writing, by email, fax, or by telephone and to either the relevant Barrister or the Senior Clerk.
+If you choose to make a complaint directly to an individual Barrister then please advise the Senior Clerk that you have done so.
 If the complaint is made verbally, for the sake of clarity, we may ask that you let us have the complaint in written form.

 When making a complaint please provide us with the following information:

 - Your name and address, email address and telephone number

 - Which Barrister, Clerk or Member of Staff you are complaining about